Even as Yoga explodes in popularity, its essence is being lost.

 I am very fortunate to be able to respond that, while I have been

 The true and highest purpose of the practice of Yoga is Atmabodha: awakening to the truth of our spiritual nature.
 And the very fact that Acharya Shunya has decided to name the style of Yoga that Vedika Global offers as “Yoga for Atmabodha” reflects a much-needed reminder to modern Yoga seekers of the aim of Yoga, which is spiritual transcendence – not merely physical dexterity or flexibility.

 The danger with the trendy nature of Yoga is that the practice will only continue to lose its philosophical and spiritual foundation and aim.
 The fact that there are more and more “types” or “styles” of Yoga emerging almost every day, it seems, has reduced the greatness of Yoga to associate primarily with various personalities, rather than with its ultimate purpose.
 While there may now be many names connected to the practice, there is only one Yoga.
-And while most people these days may be more likely to associate the phrase Ashtanga Yoga with one of the many ‘styles’ of Yoga (which fortunately associates more with the purpose of the practice, rather than any one personality), it is important for Yoga teachers to return to the roots of Yoga.
+And while most people these days may be more likely to associate the phrase Ashtanga Yoga with one of the many ‘styles’ of Yoga (which fortunately associates more with the purpose of the practice, rather than any one personality),

 Scriptural Study Of Yoga